 If justified, we will issue a formal remedial notice to the hedge owner, detailing what action is required by them.
 The complainant and the hedge owner have a right to appeal to the Planning Inspectorate against the decision if they so wish.

-Please note, we will not explore a complaint until the complainant has made all reasonable efforts to resolve the issue directly with the hedge owner.
+We will not explore a complaint until the complainant has made all reasonable efforts to resolve the issue directly with the hedge owner.